Homes Customer Incentive

 To ensure your home is eligible for an incentive and below the maximum insulation depth requirements, please use the Insulation Depth Calculator.
 Prior to your contractor recording measurements, take a peak in your attic and do it yourself!

-Residential electric customers residing in the state of California who purchase their electricity from Pacific Power on rate schedules D, DL-6, DS-8, DM-9 or NEM-35 qualify.
-Landlords who own rental properties served by the company in the state of California where the tenant is billed on rate schedules D, DL-6, DS-8, DM-9 or NEM-35 also qualify for this program.
+Residential electric customers residing in the state of Washington who purchase their electricity from Pacific Power on rate schedules 16, 17, 18, or 19 qualify.
+Landlords who own rental properties served by the company in the state of California where the tenant is billed on rate schedules 16, 17, 18, or 19 also qualify for this program.
 You can locate your rate schedule on your bill or by calling 1-888-221-7070.
 Incentive checks are only issued in the name of the Pacific Power account holder.

 Insulation may be self-installed by homeowners or installed by a contractor.
 Customers interested in using a contractor can find a participating contractor using the Washington Participating Weatherization Contractors list.
-When choosing to use a contractor, review the Incentive Application with the, to determine eligibility requirements, incentive qualifications and review the list of required documents to submit for an incentive.
+When choosing to use a contractor, review the Incentive Application with them to determine eligibility requirements, incentive qualifications, and review the list of required documents to submit for an incentive.

 Manufactured homes insulation